United States customary units: International units

+International nautical units

+US survey units

+Note that as announced by the National Institute of Standards and Technology, the US survey foot, and other units defined in terms of it, have been deprecated since 2023, "except for historic and legacy applications".

 Area

 The most widely used area unit with a name unrelated to any length unit is the acre.
-The National Institute of Standards and Technology contends that customary area units are defined in terms of the square survey foot, not the square international foot.
-Conversion factors are based on Astin (July 27, 1968) and National Institute of Standards and Technology (2008).
+The National Institute of Standards and Technology formerly contended that customary area units are defined in terms of the square survey foot, not the square international foot.
+From 2023, it states that "although historically defined using the U.S. survey foot, the statute mile can be defined using either definition of the foot, as is the case for all other units listed in this table.
+However, use of definitions based on the U.S. survey foot should be avoided after December 31, 2022 except for historic and legacy applications."

 Volume

 The cubic inch, cubic foot and cubic yard are commonly used for measuring volume.
-In addition, there is one group of units for measuring volumes of liquids (based on the wine gallon and subdivisions of the fluid ounce), and one for measuring volumes of dry material, each with their own names and sub-units.
+There is one group of units for measuring volumes of liquids, based on the wine gallon and subdivisions of the fluid ounce, and one for measuring volumes of dry material, each with their own names and sub-units.

-Although the units and their names are similar to the units in the imperial system, and many units are shared between the two systems as a whole; with respect to volume, however, this is quite the contrary.
-The independence of the U.S. from the British Empire decades prior to the reformation of units in 1824 — most notably the gallon, its subdivisions, and (in mass) higher combinations above the pound — is the cause of the differences in values.
+The units and their names are similar to the units in the imperial system, and many units are shared between the two systems as a whole.
+With respect to volume, this differs.
+The independence of the U.S. from the British Empire decades prior to the reformation of units in 1824—most notably the gallon, its subdivisions, and (in mass) higher combinations above the pound—is the cause of the differences in values.

 As a non-participant in that reform, the U.S. retained the separate systems for measuring the volumes of liquids and dry material, whereas the imperial system had unified the units for both under a new imperial gallon.
+The U.S. uses the pre-1824 gallon (231 in3) and Winchester bushel (2150.42 in3), as opposed to British 1824 definition of 1 impgal = 10 lb of water and the bushel as 8 impgal.

 Fluid volume

 One US fluid ounce is 1/16 of a US pint, 1/32 of a US quart, and 1/128 of a US gallon.
-The teaspoon, tablespoon, and cup are defined in terms of a fluid ounce as 1/6, 1/2, and 8 fluid ounces.
+The teaspoon, tablespoon, and cup are defined in terms of a fluid ounce as 1/6, 1/2, and 8 fluid ounces respectively.
 The fluid ounce derives its name originally from being the volume of one ounce avoirdupois of water, but in the US it is defined as 1/128 of a US gallon.
 Consequently, a fluid ounce of water weighs about 1.041 ounces avoirdupois.